-On line 3, column A, enter the interest income the taxpayer received from obligations of the U.S. government that was included on federal Form 1040, line 2a.
+On line 3, column A, enter the interest income the taxpayer received from obligations of the U.S. government that was included on federal Form 1040 or 1040-SR, line 2a.
 In column B, enter the interest income the taxpayer received from obligations of the U.S. Government that was included on Form 43, line 27.